 Actionable sexual harassment is generally established when an individual is exposed to a pattern of objectionable behaviors or when a single, serious act is committed.
-What is, or is not, sexual harassment will depend upon all of the surrounding circumstances and may occur regardless of the sex (es) of the individuals involved.
+What is, or is not, sexual harassment will depend upon all of the surrounding circumstances and may occur regardless of the sex(es) of the individuals involved.
 Depending upon such circumstances, examples of sexual harassment include, but are not limited to:

-- Making sexual propositions or pressuring for sexual activities; - Unwelcome touching; - Writing graffiti of a sexual nature; - Displaying or distributing sexually explicit drawings, pictures, or written materials; - Performing sexual gestures or touching oneself sexually in front of others; - Telling sexual or crude jokes; - Spreading rumors related to a person's alleged sexual activities; - Discussions of sexual experiences; - Rating other students as to sexual activity or performance; - Circulating or showing e-mails or Web sites of a sexual nature; - Intimidation by words, actions, insults, or name calling; and - Teasing or name-calling related to sexual characteristics or the belief or perception that an individual is not conforming to expected gender roles or conduct or is homosexual, regardless of whether or not the student self-identifies as homosexual or transgender.
+- Making sexual propositions or pressuring for sexual activities; - Unwelcome touching;

+- Writing graffiti of a sexual nature; - Displaying or distributing sexually explicit drawings, pictures, or written materials; - Performing sexual gestures or touching oneself sexually in front of others; - Telling sexual or crude jokes; - Spreading rumors related to a person's alleged sexual activities; - Discussions of sexual experiences; - Rating other students as to sexual activity or performance; - Circulating or showing e-mails or Web sites of a sexual nature; - Intimidation by words, actions, insults, or name calling; and - Teasing or name-calling related to sexual characteristics or the belief or perception that an individual is not conforming to expected gender roles or conduct or is homosexual, regardless of whether or not the student self-identifies as homosexual or transgender.

-Students who believe they have been subjected to sexual harassment, or the parent/legal guardian/other responsible adult of a student who believes their student has been subjected to sexual harassment, are encouraged to file a complaint by contacting a counselor, teacher, Title IX coordinator, or administrator who will provide assistance on the complaint process.
-Under no circumstances shall a student be required to first report allegations of sexual harassment to a school contact person if that person is the individual who is accused of the harassment.
+Students who believe they have been subjected to sexual harassment, or the parent/legal guardian/other responsible adult of a student who believes their student has been subjected to sexual harassment, are encouraged to bring their concerns to any District staff member, including a counselor, teacher, Title IX coordinator, or administrator.
+If the District staff member who received a report of alleged sexual harassment is not the Title IX Coordinator, then the District staff person shall inform the Title IX Coordinator of the alleged sexual harassment.
+As soon as reasonably possible after receiving a report of alleged sexual harassment from another District staff member or after receiving a report directly through any means, the Title IX Coordinator shall contact the complainant to: